back to results Back

 After relying on initial state funding, the Bunche Center recently received a commitment of $800,000 for the Bunche Fellows Program, a gift that will support students for two years.
 Funds will enable UCLA to train the first privately funded cohorts of ten undergraduate and ten graduate students each year, in addition to two postdoctoral scholars.

-Building Careers and Community
+Building careers and community

 Established in 2019, the Bunche Fellows Program extends the center’s decades-long ethos of strengthening a pipeline for Black scholars and scholarship across the academic career arc.
 Interdisciplinary and intergenerational, the program not only trains the next generation for further education and future positions but also builds community among mentors and mentees alike.
 And it provides a safe space for participants to process deeply personal questions, including how to raise their voices in scholarly activism alongside more visible protests and advocacy.